beebe-gabrielle/City-Market-Co-Data-Cleaning-and-Exploratory-Analysis/README.md

 Units Sold (+5.3% YoY) increased meaningfully, while Average Order Value (+0.4%) remained nearly flat.

-**Profit per order is improving, but modestly** Average Profit per Order rose 1.8% YoY, indicating slight margin gain though not at the same pace as unit growth, suggesting the business is scaling volume faster than it is scailing value.
+**Profit per order is improving, but modestly** Average Profit per Order rose 1.8% YoY, indicating slight margin gain though not at the same pace as unit growth, suggesting the business is scaling volume faster than it is scaling value.

 **High-margin subcategories are not always top profit drivers** Some of the highest margin categories (Phones 35.2%, Outdoor 32.2%) are strong contributors, but others with high margins (e.g. Decor 36%, Furniture 33.5%) fall into low total profit suggesting low sales volume is limiting impact.